slubold/oldwebsite/index.md

 ## About

 I'm a second-year Ph.D. student in statistics at the [University of Washington](https://www.washington.edu/).
-I am advised by [Tyler McCormick](https://thmccormick.github.io/) (UW Statistics) and [Arun Chandrasekhar](https://web.stanford.edu/~arungc/)  (Stanford Economics).
 I am supported by an [ARCS Fellowship](https://www.arcsfoundation.org).
 Previously, I was a Fulbright Scholar at the University of Luxembourg, and before that I studied math at Arizona State.

+I am interested in network estimation problems, MCMC methods, and Fréchet analysis.
+I am advised by [Tyler McCormick](https://thmccormick.github.io/) (UW Statistics) and [Arun Chandrasekhar](https://web.stanford.edu/~arungc/)  (Stanford Economics).
+I am also working with Yen-Chi Chen.

 ## News
+\[6/13:20\]: I passed my research prelim.
+My topic was Fréchet analysis

 \[5/13/20\]: Arun Chandrasekhar will be presenting our work on parameter estimation in latent space graph models at the [Workshop on Estimation of Network Processes and Information Diffusion](https://www.ideal.northwestern.edu/events/estimation-of-network-processes-and-information-diffusion/) at Northwestern!

 \[4/21/20\]: I will be giving a [talk at the Joint Statistical Meetings](https://ww2.amstat.org/meetings/jsm/2020/onlineprogram/AbstractDetails.cfm?abstractid=313471) on parameter estimation in latent space graph models!